-Build worlds for a living: Careers in Game Art and Design
+Build worlds for a living: Careers in Game - Art

 “I've always played video games, and have wanted to get into the industry for about eight years now,” Helena says of her motivation.
 “I previously did filmmaking and visual arts, so combining those with my love for games just suddenly made sense.”